Challenges will take place on Friday, April 3.

 Michal Kozubek: firstname.lastname@example.org

-Challenge 7: Automatic Detection challenge on Age-related Macular degeneration
+Challenge 7: Automatic Detection challenge on Age-related Macular degeneration (PM Session)

 Abstract: Age-related macular degeneration, abbreviated as AMD, is a degenerative disorder in the macular region.
 It mainly occurs in people older than 45 years old and its incidence rate is even higher than diabetic retinopathy in the elderly.
 Early diagnosis of AMD is crucial to treatment and prognosis.
 Fundus photo is one of the basic examinations.
 This dataset is composed of AMD and non-AMD (myopia, normal control, etc.) photos.
 Typical signs of AMD that can be found in these photos include drusen, exudation, hemorrhage, etc.